 - Eat as many fruits and vegetables as you can in a day.

 - And since you already know what this post is about – start dry brushing your skin

 I’ve found that dry brushing is one of the most effective ways to reduce cellulite.
 Think about it, you take a dry brush and *work* problem areas to break up fat deposits and more evenly distribute them in your body.
 Even for the non-scientific among us (that’s me!) it just makes sense.

 Not only does it reduce cellulite, but it helps the appearance of your skin overall.
 Dry brushing helps remove dead skin cells aiding in new cell renewal.
 I’ve also heard it can help with ingrown hairs.
 Worth a shot.

 3.)
 Cleans your Lymphatic system

 First off, what’s your lymphatic system?
 It’s the highway that runs through your body that white blood cells called lymphocytes soak our cells, bring nutrients as they come, and removing waste as they leave.
 Don’t you wish all guests did that?

-Dry brushing literally moves the lymph containing large proteins and particulate matter that cannot be transported in any other way back into circulatory system.
+Dry brushing literally moves the lymph containing large proteins and particulate matter that cannot be transported in any other way back into the circulatory system.
 If these proteins stayed in our systems outside the blood vessels, it would attract other fluid.
 Pretty soon we’d get swollen ankles, limbs and eventually we’d be leaking fluid out our skin (not a pretty sight.)
-This is called lymphedema and is why most health programs include some type of exercise and body work.
+This is called lymphedema and is why most health programs include some type of exercise and bodywork.